 As we turned into the camping ground, the air was full of shouts and squeals of laughter, but they were not from fellow campers (there were none).
 They were from the swimming pool next door.

 The feuilleté was evidently meant to be eaten hot, and was unpleasantly stodgy when cold.
-We got around this problem by laying it out in the sun while we did our washing, after which it was much nicer.
+We got around this problem by laying it out in the hot sun while we did our washing, after which it was considerably nicer.

 When the responsable arrived we paid our dues (€13.60), and she invited us into the games room, where a large TV was broadcasting a World Cup match.
-This passed the time very well, while outside she attacked the windows with a thunderous high-pressure hose.
+This passed the time very nicely, while outside she cleaned the windows with a thunderous high-pressure hose

 This was a disappointment, but not a major one, and we marched back up the road to town, to see what we could see.

-Apart from a couple of bars and a take-away pizza shop, there was precious little on offer, and we ended up, with some reluctance, at a kebab restaurant (the reluctance was not because of the food, but because of the lack of wine to go with it).
-In the end it was a very pleasant meal.
+We were disappointed to see that, apart from a couple of bars and a take-away pizza shop, there was precious little on offer, and we ended up, with some reluctance, at a kebab restaurant (the reluctance was not because of the food, but because of the prohibition on wine to go with it).
+However, in the end it was a very pleasant meal.

 We began by sharing a bowl of smoked salmon salad, which was fresh and flavoursome.